 Infusion pumps have long been approved for the administration of medications.
 According to the Department of Health and Human Services Centers for Medicare and Medicaid Services Medicare Coverage Issues Manual Section 60-14 A: “6.
 Other uses of external infusion pumps are covered if the contractor’s medical staff verifies the appropriateness of the therapy and of the prescribed pump for the individual patient.”

-In addition, according to the recently passed Right to Try Act, patients should have access to this treatment.
+In addition, according to the recently passed Right to Try Act, patients have legal rights to access to life-saving treatments which are not yet FDA approved.
 The act states the following:

 (a) IN GENERAL.—Chapter V of the Federal Food, Drug, and Cosmetic Act is amended by inserting after section 561A (21 U.S.C.
 360bbb–0) the following: ‘‘SEC.
 561B.
 INVESTIGATION ‘‘SEC.
 561B.
 INVESTIGATIONAL DRUGS FOR USE BY ELIGIBLE PATIENTS. ‘‘(a) DEFINITIONS.—For purposes of this section— ‘‘(1) the term ‘eligible patient’ means a patient— ‘‘(A) who has been diagnosed with a life-threatening disease or condition (as defined in section 312.81 of title 21, Code of Federal Regulations (or any successor regulations)); ‘‘(B) who has exhausted approved treatment options and is unable to participate in a clinical trial involving the eligible investigational drug, as certified by a physician, who— ‘‘(i) is in good standing with the physician’s licensing organization or board; and ‘‘(ii) will not be compensated directly by the manufacturer for so certifying; and ‘‘(C) who has provided to the treating physician written informed consent regarding the eligible investigational drug, or, as applicable, on whose behalf a legally authorized representative of the patient has provided such consent.”